 The best thing to do would be to take a stand now while non-Muslims still have the upper hand.
 However, this is dangerous when no one with any clout will stand by you.
 Politicians, actors, writers, journalists, church leaders, university professors and princes not only swoon over how great Islam is, but also accuse those who dare to criticise Islam of ‘racism’ and ‘Islamophobia’.
 And this despite the fact that Islam is not a ‘race’, and Islamophobia doesn’t exist.
 After all, a phobia is an irrational fear of something and there is nothing irrational about wishing to keep your head joined to your shoulders.

 Since the people that matter have given in so cravenly to Islamists at every turn, I see no reason to believe that they will suddenly do a U turn and come over all tough.
-I actually think that Europe is lost already, and with such cowardly people at the helm and even populating the continent, perhaps it deserves no better.
+I think Europe is probably lost already, and with such cowardly people at the helm and making up its population perhaps it deserves no better.
 However, I do feel sorry for the people who gave their lives in two wars with the idea that they were protecting Britain and other European countries from the supporters of an evil ideology.
-I’m sure if they had known how things would eventually turn out and that a couple of generations hence our leaders would simply hand over our country to invaders without a fight, then I’m sure they would wish they hadn’t bothered.
+I’m sure if they had known how things would eventually turn out and that a generation or two down the line our leaders would simply hand over our country to invaders without a fight, then I’m sure they wouldn’t have bothered fighting and giving up their lives.
 They could simply have allowed Hitler to march into wherever he wanted and everyone could have made their own accommodations under the new order, as we will all soon be doing anyway.

 There are several ways this could go.
 One is that Muslims will simply become more numerous in Europe through having more children and continued immigration.
 Even without further immigration they will soon form a very large minority.
 It isn’t even necessary for them to become a majority.
 They already punch well above their weight in terms of influence in the countries they have moved to.
 Their demographic is young while native Europeans are an ageing bunch.
 If Europe was hoping for a gentle slide into old age like Japan, then it is likely to be disappointed.

 Another scenario is that Europe stops all immigration from Muslim countries and persuades the Muslims now living in Europe to go back to their ancestral countries.
 Europe would have to offer money as compensation for the relocation.
 This is an ugly solution but no uglier than any of the others.
-The continued difficulty of integrating a group of people that often despises the people amongst whom they have chosen to live is hardly a beautiful solution in itself.
+The continued difficulty of integrating a group of people that often despises the people they have chosen to live among is hardly a beautiful solution.